mansiey/mansiey-Striver-A2Z-DSA-Cpp-Solutions/1. Basics/readme.md

 ## 📚 Topics Covered

-🔹 Basic Pattern Printing
+🔹 Basic Arrays
 🔹 Basic Recursion
+🔹 Basic Maths
-🔹 Basic maths
+🔹 Basic strings

 These are all the key building blocks you should know when starting your DSA prep in **any** language! 🔧